Shailesh1808/GenScan/docs/source/garak.generators.nvcf.rst

 -------

-The NVCF generator supports parallelisation and it's recommended to use this, invoking garak with ``--parallel_attempts`` set to a value higher than one.
+The NVCF generator supports parallelisation and it's recommended to use this, invoking genscan with ``--parallel_attempts`` set to a value higher than one.
-IF the NVCF times out due to insufficient capacity, garak will note this, backoff, and retry the request later.
+IF the NVCF times out due to insufficient capacity, genscan will note this, backoff, and retry the request later.

 .. code-block::

-   garak -m nvcf -n 341da0d0-aa68-4c4f-89b5-fc39286de6a1 --parallel_attempts 32
+   genscan -m nvcf -n 341da0d0-aa68-4c4f-89b5-fc39286de6a1 --parallel_attempts 32

 Or, as yaml config: